carlosonunez/blog.carlosnunez.me/content/post/vagrant-vmware-artifactory.md

 Here it is: https://github.com/carlosonunez/vagrant_vmware_artifactory_example

 Tests are to be added soon!
-I'm thinking Cucumber integration tests with unit tests on the helper methods and Vagrantfile correctness.
+I'm thinking Cucumber integration tests with unit tests on the helper methods and Vagrantfile correctness.<!--more-->

 I also tried to emphasize small, isolated and easily readable methods with short call chains and zero side effects.